MicrosoftDocs/dynamics365smb-docs/business-central/ui-organization-switch.md

 > [!TIP]
 > If you often switch between companies, or work with [!INCLUDE[prod_short](includes/prod_short.md)] from within another app like Microsoft Teams, it can be easy to lose track of where you are.
 To help you keeping track, you can add a badge that will display the company name, so you can quickly verify that you're in the right place.
 For more information, see [To display a company badge for quick access to company information](ui-change-basic-settings.md#badge).

-Depending on your browser, you can also pin the different companies to your favourites bar.
+Depending on your browser, you can also pin the different companies to your favorites bar.

 [!INCLUDE [about-ui-learn](includes/about-ui-learn.md)]